-Science CollabWe invite formerly incarcerated students with an interest in computational analysis and public health to apply to this program.
-Our goal is to expand STEM training and computational exposure to historically disadvantaged students in public K-12 education with limited exposure to computing during incarceration.
+Science CollabWe invite formerly incarcerated students with an interest in computational analysis and public health to apply to this paid summer research internship.
+Our goal is to expand STEM research and computational exposure to historically disadvantaged students in public K-12 education with limited exposure to computing during incarceration.

 The program will incorporate faculty mentors from various departments at Yale University, including the Department of Ecology and Evolutionary Biology and the School of Public Health.